top of page

 That is because the temporary emotion roots us against the long-term benefit, for they are responsible for the emotion to come up in the first place.
 They can make us forget, at least for a few moments, how much we actually love the latter, as we are angry or furious at them, for taking away from us things whose loss is not that bad overall.

-Furthermore, should a broken object harm—or even kill—the one who caused damage to it, AKA, if the two bodies were switched in their role, surely our distress will be much more severe.
+Furthermore, should a broken object harm—or even kill—the one who caused damage to it, surely our distress will be much more severe.
 It just goes to show you that there are things and beings whose worth to us are clear in general, but not always, sadly.
+As such, we can also learn how intense emotion makes us forget who we really are beyond the emotions.
+Who we are from within.

-If you have a kid, a pet, or a very disabled individual whom you take care of, and they broke something or a few things you really liked or needed, in the heat of the moment, try and remember whose importance is the most dominant overall.
+If you have a kid, a pet, or a very disabled individual whom you take care of, and they broke something or a few things you really liked or needed, try and remember whose importance is the most dominant overall in the context you're in.

-When it comes to children, a very important notion you should consider as a parent is how do they view you in relation to them, if they've done something that caused you to be angry at them.
-Even if they are not children, but pets, you should find a way to make them feel that despite what they have done, you still love them whether you are a pet owner or a parent.
-Are a few broken coffee cups worth your anger, when such anger could have a significantly negative affect on the one/s who caused it by no ill-will
+When it comes to children, a very important notion you should consider as a parent is how they view you in relation to them, if they've done something that caused you to be angry at them.
+Even if they are not children, but pets, you should find a way to make them feel that, despite what they have done, you still love them whether you are a pet owner or a parent.
+Are a few broken coffee cups worth your anger, when such anger could have a significantly negative effect on the one/s who caused it by no ill-will?

 Therefore, whether something negative has occurred, like your kid drawing on your apartment's wall, or your dog mistaking a book for a chew toy, if you really love them, you still need to remind them somehow that despite the damage they have done, you still hold them dear to your heart, even if they did something that made you angry at them.
 You should forgive them.